Skip to product information

 • Always depressurize both air and damper before starting

-• This shock uses an outer-threaded twin tube (like Fox), unlike Inline Air which threads the inner tube
+• This shock uses an outer-threaded twin tube (Fox-style)

 View full details